windler/ws/README.md

 (...)
 COMMANDS:
-     ls            List all workspaces with fancy information. setup         Configure everything to unleash the beauty.
-Alternatively, you can edit your personal config file. pws           print the current ws name
+     ls            List all workspaces with fancy information. pws           print the current ws name
      testenv_up    starts a dev environment in background testenv_down  stops the dev environment